Muirfield/pocketmine-plugins/libcommon/README.md

 <!-- php: $v_forum_thread = "http://forums.pocketmine.net/threads/XXXX"; -->

-**NOTE:**
+_NOTE:_

-This documentation was last updated for version **0.2.0**.
+This documentation was last updated for version **1.0.0**.

 Please go to
 [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/libcommon)
 for the most up-to-date documentation.

-You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/libcommon-0.2.0).
+You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/libcommon-1.0.0).

 <!-- template-end -->